 - Used in tents to manufacture walls warm and cozy.

-- Use for winter civilians protection from cold weathers such as snow or freezing winters
+- Use for winter civilians protection from cold weather such as snow or freezing winters

-- Used in making gloves, hats, shoes, and socks, etc which protect the feet of people from the harsh weather conditions.
+- Used in making gloves, hats, shoes, socks, etc which protect the feet of people from harsh weather conditions.

 - Produce socks which are mostly worn by sportsmen who play in cold climates.